Pishukan: History

-The town has been affected by the ongoing conflict between pro-independence Baloch nationalists and the Government of Pakistan.
-In May 2017 ten construction and road workers were killed by members of the Balochistan Liberation Army.
+The town has been affected by the ongoing conflict between separatist insurgents and the security forces.
+In May 2017 ten construction and road workers were killed by militants of the Balochistan Liberation Army, an internationally designated terrorist organization.

-Pishukan is a major conduit for people smuggling, arms smuggling, and for drug smuggling.
+Pishukan is a major conduit for people smuggling, arms smuggling, and narcotics smuggling.
 The town was mentioned in 1909 as the landing site for up to 1,500 rifles which were being smuggled into Balochistan.

 In February 2021, about 700 kg of hashish were seized by the Pakistan Navy and the Anti Narcotics Force from a vehicle in Pishukan.
-In June 2022, the Indian Coast Guard intercepted 50 kg of heroine being transported from Pishukan to the coast of Kutch District in Gujarat, India.
+In June 2022, the Indian Coast Guard intercepted 50 kg of heroin being transported from Pishukan to the coast of Kutch District in Gujarat, India.

 Climate

 Pishukan has a hot desert climate (Köppen climate classification BWh) with hot summers and warm winters.
 Most rainfall falls in winter, although there is sometimes a little rain in the monsoon season (July–August) as well.
 In January 2022 the town suffered from heavy flooding, resulting in the destruction of many mud houses.
 Rescue efforts in the area were coordinated by the Pakistan Coast Guards.